MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-interleavedaudio-formatinformation.md

  For the get, **KSPROPERTY\_INTERLEAVEDAUDIO_FORMATINFORMATION** returns an [INTERLEAVED_AUDIO_FORMAT_INFORMATION](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ksmedia/ns-ksmedia-interleaved-audio-format-information) structure which contains additional information about the interleaving of loopback audio and capture audio in the audio stream.

-Starting in Windows 10 19H1, setting the KSPROPERTY\_INTERLEAVEDAUDIO_FORMATINFORMATION property key is a requirment for systems that support the Hardware Keyword Spotter (HW KWS).
+Starting in Windows 10 19H1, setting the KSPROPERTY\_INTERLEAVEDAUDIO_FORMATINFORMATION property key is a requirement for systems that support the Hardware Keyword Spotter (HW KWS).
 For more information, see [Voice Activation](voice-activation.md).

 Remarks